rajashekar/feedreader/README.md

 # Feed Reader Project
-This Project is done as part of Udacity Front end Web developer course.
 The purpose of the project is to understand the concepts of test-driven development using Jasmine library.

 ## Table of Contents